 - Grill Dimensions: 20" x 15" x 17"

-- Completely portable, comes with convenient carrying bag.
+- Completely portable and comes with a convenient carrying bag.